mr-mohan-v/Image-Steganography/README.md

 <br/>•	The information representing a hidden image is stored in the 4 least significant bits of a subset of pixels of the visible image.

-# Application of image stenography :
+# Application of image Steganography :
 •	Defense organisation: security from enemies
 <br/>•	Intelligence Agencies: security of person’s private information
 <br/>•	Government Agencies: store critical data like criminal record